 There are, of course, headlights.
 You’re probably well aware of their effectiveness in helping you see through the gloom.
-But are you so well-versed on your knowledge of sidelights?
-Whether you’re looking to answer common questions in your upcoming theory test, or are after some practical driving tips, we’ll explain exactly how to use your sidelights to get safely from A to B—and when to keep them on, even though you’re parked and out of the car.
+But are you so well-versed in your knowledge of sidelights?
+Whether you’re looking to answer common questions in your upcoming theory test, or are after some practical driving tips, we’ll explain exactly how to use your lights to get safely from A to B—and when to keep them on, even though you’re parked and out of the car.

 The amount of light sidelights produce is much dimmer than that of other lights on your car.
 That’s because they aren’t designed to illuminate the road ahead of you in quite the same way as your dipped headlights or full beams.
 Instead, they help to keep you visible to other road users.
 They also use much less power than your headlights—which comes in handy, as we explore when and how they should be used.

-When and why should I use my sidelights?
+When should I use my sidelights?

 Although they won’t help you see much further along the road ahead, sidelights have other, very important purposes.